YakindanEgitim/nagios-plugin-couchbase/README.md

 </code></pre>

 ## Live Demo
 You can see how it works on web page.
-So you should visit "54.234.80.73/nagios3/" adrres using username "testuser", password "password"
+So you should visit "http://54.234.80.73/nagios3/" adrres using username "testuser", password "password".

 ##LICENSE
 Nagios Plugin Couchbase is available under the [GPLv3](http://gplv3.fsf.org/)